ajantaju/F4FEVR/README.md

 Activate FRIK in MO2.
-(Optional)Activate Virtual Chems[https://www.nexusmods.com/fallout4/mods/53625] and Virtual Holsters[https://www.nexusmods.com/fallout4/mods/51224].
+(Optional)Activate [Virtual Chems](https://www.nexusmods.com/fallout4/mods/53625/ "Configured with Holotape") and [Virtual Holsters](https://www.nexusmods.com/fallout4/mods/51224/ "Hold favorites button to assign weapon to holster").
 (Please read the pages how to use them)

 Run F4FEVR from MO2.